-Assessment of interest-rate risk in the balance sheet (net interest income)
+Assessment of interest-rate risk in the bank portfolio (net interest income)

-Interest-rate risk in the balance sheet will be limited by ensuring that lending on floating interestrate terms is financed by borrowing or derivatives at floating interest rates, and that lending at fixed interest rates is hedged with derivatives at floating rates.
+Interest-rate risk in the bank portfolio will be limited by ensuring that lending on floating interestrate terms is financed by borrowing or derivatives at floating interest rates, and that lending at fixed interest rates is hedged with derivatives at floating rates.
 The company will make active use of derivatives to reduce interest-rate risk.
 Interest-rate risk related to net interest income must be low.